 Columbus-Yellow Springs: From Columbus, the drive to Yellow Springs is a straight shot across I-70.
-The distance is about 55 miles, which takes about 1 hour to drive.
+The distance from Columbus to Yellow Springs is about 55 miles, which takes about 1 hour to drive.

 Yellow Springs-Cleveland: The City of Cleveland is 195 miles from Yellow Springs and driving between the cities takes about 3 hours.

-Use this link to Google Maps to find the best and fastest route from your location.
+Use this pin drop on Google Maps to find directions to Yellow Springs, Ohio and fastest route from your location.

 What To Pack for Your Yellow Springs, OH Trip

 Yellow Springs is incredibly photogenic!
-Capture the beauty of the town with a real travel camera.
-For our travels, we use a Canon Rebel with an everyday 18-135mm lens.
+Capture the beauty of the area with a real travel camera.
+For our travels, we use a Canon Rebel with a 18-135mm lens.
 It’s a great budget DSLR camera for travelers!